ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - decide whether we need an **Ejected** phase for halos; I suspect that we do.

 * Hot gas cooling onto galaxy:
-  Basic SIS version completed but not tested.
+  Basic SIS version completed and tested.

-  - check that cooling rates have been correctly modelled - this will involve generating a test halo.
   - implement a beta model for the hot gas distribution.
   - add resolved galactic discs